flo-bit/low-poly-asset-packs/nature-pack/Readme.md

 # license

-cc0, do whatever you want with it :)
+cc0, do whatever you want with it, credits are appreciated though, also awesome if you write a comment if you're using it for a game :)